top of page

 What happens after I qualify?

 You can work in agency settings, build a private practice, or progress to postgraduate study.
-This qualification meets requirements for Masters programmes and routes to BACP or NCPS accreditation.
+This qualification meets requirements for Masters programmes and routes to BACP accreditation.

-Your student membership with BACP or NCPS converts to individual membership.
+Your student membership of BACP converts to registered individual membership through the Certificate of Proficiency completed within the qualification.
 This gives you access to professional directories where clients find counsellors.

 Is this a fast-track qualification?